Choosing an Outsourcing Engagement Model: What Is Right For You

 - Focus: Skilled professionals are concerned with realizing one project which increases the speed and quality of results.

 - Adaptability: The dedicated team model allows the team to reconfigure at every stage of the project according to the current needs and requirements.

 - More control: The client has full control over the selection of candidates and the management of dedicated team members.

 - Fast-paced development cycle.
 A more hands-on approach from the client and a focused development team allow the whole process to proceed at a higher pace.
 A project can also be started faster with incomplete requirements.

 - Variable budget.
 You can’t determine all the costs at the start of the project.
 That’s why clients need to plan their budget taking into account extra expenses.

 - Intense client involvement.
 Project owners and managers become part of the team.
 They need to be completely involved in the selection of team members and they have to communicate with the dedicated team members on a regular basis.

-With a project-based model, the client specifies an exact scope of work and timeline before the project starts.
+With a project-based software development model of engagement, the client specifies an exact scope of work and timeline before the project starts.
 Agente takes on the responsibilities for development and project management.
 In other words, we become a technical solution provider.
 Any change requests are discussed separately and charged over budget.

-This model is your choice if you have a clear business vision for the product, have a fixed budget and know your timeframe and budget.
+This model fits you perfectly if you require work that can be provided with a very quick turnaround, you have a clear business vision for the product, have a fixed budget, and know your timeframe.
 We can oversee the whole scope of work and requirements and will deliver your product within a strictly defined timeline.